ziloka/BlockTheSpot/README.md

   or
 - Reinstall Spotify

-### Known Issues:

-- [#150](https://github.com/mrpond/BlockTheSpot/issues/150): Can be fixed by enabling the experimental feature when using `BlockTheSpot.bat`.
-- [#289](https://github.com/mrpond/BlockTheSpot/issues/289): Rare issue where audio ads may not get blocked sometimes.

 ### Additional Notes:

-- Installation script automatically detects if your Spotify client version is supported, or not.
-If the version is not supported, you will be prompted to update your Spotify client.
-To enforce client update, supply an optional parameter `UpdateSpotify` to the installation script.
-- Remove "Upgrade" Button [#83](https://github.com/mrpond/BlockTheSpot/issues/83) and Remove "Ad Placeholder" [#150](https://github.com/mrpond/BlockTheSpot/issues/150) only works when you use any of the auto installation methods and press `y` if prompted.
 - "chrome_elf.dll" gets replaced by the Spotify installer each time it updates, hence why you'll probably need to apply the patch again when it happens
 - [Spicetify](https://github.com/khanhas/spicetify-cli) users will need to reapply BlockTheSpot after applying a Spicetify themes/patches.
-- If the automatic install/uninstall scripts do not work, please contact [Nuzair46](https://github.com/Nuzair46).
+- If the automatic install/uninstall scripts do not work, please contact [SpotX](https://github.com/amd64fox/SpotX) or [Nuzair46](https://github.com/Nuzair46).
 - For more support and discussions, join our [Discord server](https://discord.gg/p43cusgUPm).